trabbel/mu_interface/README.md

 Edge Device and Sensor Nodes communicate wirelessly using [ZeroMQ](https://zeromq.org/).
 Depending on the local network setup, the addresses in the classes *ZMQ_Publisher* and *ZMQ_Subscriber* must be changed.
 Refer to [the ZMQ documentation](http://api.zeromq.org/3-2:zmq-tcp) for more information.

 ## Message format
 ZMQ allows to send custom message formats using [multipart messages](http://api.zeromq.org/3-2:zmq-send).
 Every message send to the edge device consists of two parts: The header and the payload.
 The header is a python dictionary with two entries, the first is the Sensor Node's hostname.
-The second is an integer between 0 and 2 and specifies the type of payload (the MU can send four different message types):
+The second is an integer between 0 and 2 and specifies the type of payload (the MU can send three different message types):
 |Number|Message Type|Payload|
 |---|---|---|
 | 0 | MU data header | String|